Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/05_combining.typ

 ]

 == Relational Domains and BDD Synergy <sec-relational-domains>

+#warning-box[
+  *Advanced Content*: Relational domains are covered in detail in Part II, Chapter 14.
+  This section is optional for introductory readers.
+]

 Relational domains (octagons, polyhedra) track relationships between variables, like $x - y <= 5$.
 Combining them with BDDs enables *conditional* relations: "$x - y <= 5$ when $z > 0$".